Do cables make a difference?

 The Supra RCA cables were used between my DAC (in those days the very basic & budget friendly Musical Fidelity V-DAC II) and my preamplifier (back then still the second hand Parasound PHP 850) and between preamp and power amplifier (the Velleman K4000 valve power amplifier).
 About the same characteristics that I mentioned with the other cables from Supra apply with these interlinks.
 Further, they gave me a first experience with “focus” in the stereo image and a sense of control.
 Of course this was just a first “hint” of aspects that would improve more over the course of the following years.
 They cannot compete with my current balanced connections with love cable reference XLR’s, but these RCA’s were a fine improvement of my very basic hifi setup back then.

-Supra LoRad power cord
+Supra LoRad power cable

 A better power cable on a component can work miracles.
 With a really decent power cable and with healthy power from your mains, it can seem as if you were listening to a different component, especially when you were used to the stock power cord all those years.
 The same questions as above were answered for me regarding power cords: they too can make a difference in sound and they can give you a genuine “eureka” moment.